PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 The PlanktoScope OS also adds the following common services for integrating network APIs provided by various programs, and to facilitate communication among programs running on the PlanktoScope OS:

-- [Mosquito](https://mosquitto.org/): a server which acts as an MQTT broker.
+- [Mosquitto](https://mosquitto.org/): a server which acts as an MQTT broker.
 This is used by the PlanktoScope hardware controller and segmenter (described below) to receive commands and broadcast notifications.
 This is also used by the PlanktoScope's Node-RED dashboard (described below) to send commands and receive notifications.

 - [Caddy](https://caddyserver.com/) with the [caddy-docker-proxy plugin](https://github.com/lucaslorentz/caddy-docker-proxy): an HTTP server which acts as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to route all HTTP requests on port 80 from HTTP clients (e.g. web browsers) to the appropriate HTTP servers (e.g. the Node-RED server, Prometheus, and the PlanktoScope hardware controller's HTTP-MJPEG camera preview stream) running on the PlanktoScope.

 ## Filesystem

-The PlanktoScope OS's filesystem makes some changes from the default Debian/Raspberry Pi OS filesystem structure so that `/etc` and `/usr` can be managed by Forklift while still being directly customizable by the system administrator.
+The PlanktoScope OS's filesystem makes some changes from the default Debian/Raspberry Pi OS filesystem structure so that various sets of files in `/etc` and `/usr` can be atomically upgraded/downgraded/replaced together (using Forklift) while still being directly customizable by the system administrator.
 Specifically, a number of systemd services in the PlanktoScope OS run during early boot to:

 - Make a read-only mount (via the `overlay-sysroot` systemd service) of the initial root filesystem, at `/sysroot` (this layout is loosely inspired by [OSTree's filesystem layout](https://ostreedev.github.io/ostree/adapting-existing/)).